BubbleCow/bubblecow-documentation/Admin/Strategy/Marketing/Blog Post Pillar System.md

 The approach is to create top level general pillar posts, this is followed by more specific sub-pillar and finally niche blog posts.

 Since this pillar system is giving Google what it needs, the need for back links to in posts can be ignored.
 It may be advantageous to have a small amount of paid search but this is simply to 'flag', the system to Google and should only be used once a network is set up.

-### Setting up the Network
+## Setting up the Network
-The following steps can be used to set up a network.
+The approach to creating a network consists of three key steps:

-1. Identify the mission critical keyword or phrase that matches the business. e.g. Book Editing or Content Marketing.
+1. Identify the mission critical keywords or phrases that matches the business. e.g. Book Editing or Content Marketing.
+These are **pillars**.
-2. Identify the key phrases that represent the important topics.
+2. Identify a range of key phrases within the pillars, these are **sub-pillars**.
-3. Create a 16 piece pillar strategy
+3. Create **blog** content for key phrases with the sub-pillars.

-### 16 Piece Pillar Strategy
+### The 16 Piece Pillar Strategy

 ![[Pasted image 20231127104925.png]]

+This is the strategy developed by [DemandJump](https://www.demandjump.com/) and represents what they feel is an optimal set up.

 For each pillar you need the following:

 - 1 x Pillar post with 3000+ words containing 20 keywords.
 - 3 x Sub-pillar with 2000+ words containing 15 keywords.
 - 3 x Blog with 1000+ words for each sub-pillar containing 8 keywords.

-**It is important that the key phrase from the level above is mentioned in the content body.**
+The pillar and sub-pillars topics are created from careful research and industry knowledge.

-Blog post titles are created from the questions triggered by the sub-pillar post.
+Blog post titles are created from the questions triggered by the sub-pillar post when added to Google.
 When writing blog posts, this are based around the questions that people ask in relation to the titles.
 Theses should be h2.

 So...